fwmechanic/k_edit/README.md

 ## Stability notes

-The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and this version is no longer available from the nuwen.net site.
+The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and no longer available from nuwen.net.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Win32 platform is clearly x64 only.

 The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).